Craftadoc/one-row-academic-cv/README.md

 A [Craftadoc](https://craftadoc.com) template.
 (Using LaTeX.)

-Stylish CV with profile picture, support for multiple
+Stylish CV with profile picture and supports multiple pages.

 ### How do I use this?